jeremycherfas/user/pages/03.blog/abandon-helmet/item.md

 Whatever the reason, henceforth I shall let my locks blow free in the breeze.

 !
 2022-08-14: Yeah, that was a stupid idea.
-I cute my hear, and I wear a helmet.
+I cut my hair, and I wear a helmet.